nikts27/Examify/README.md

 ---

-## 📄 Άδεια Χρήσης
+## 📄 License

-Αυτό το έργο διανέμεται υπό την άδεια MIT.
+This project is licensed under the MIT License.

 ---

-## 🤝 Συνεισφορά
+## 🤝 Contributing

-Οι συνεισφορές είναι ευπρόσδεκτες! Για να συνεισφέρεις:
+Contributions are welcome!
+To contribute:

-1. Κάνε fork το αποθετήριο.
+1. Fork the repository.
-2. Δημιούργησε ένα νέο branch: `git checkout -b feature/YourFeature`
+2. Create a new branch: `git checkout -b feature/YourFeature`
-3. Κάνε commit τις αλλαγές σου: `git commit -m 'Προσθήκη νέου χαρακτηριστικού'`
+3. Commit your changes: `git commit -m 'Add new feature'`
-4. Κάνε push το branch: `git push origin feature/YourFeature`
+4. Push to the branch: `git push origin feature/YourFeature`
-5. Άνοιξε ένα Pull Request.
+5. Open a Pull Request.

 ---